mkatychev/relativity.scad/README.md

 But the library does more.
 Way more.
 The library does to OpenSCAD what css does for html:

-*It seperates presentation from content.*
+*It separates presentation from content.*

 You can build a single model that defines all the parts of a project and how they interact, then create a presentation layer to isolate a printable part using [show](https://github.com/davidson16807/relativity.scad/wiki/CSG-operations#show) or [hide](https://github.com/davidson16807/relativity.scad/wiki/CSG-operations#hide).
 You can also go the opposite way - you can define a series of components, then define attachment points for each and use [attach](https://github.com/davidson16807/relativity.scad/wiki/CSG-operations#attach) to pop them into place like lego blocks.